migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

   - The vertex should be at most one color.
 This may seem like a given, but because of how edges will work, we do have to enforce this with additional clauses.
   - Exactly one incident edge exists.
 For each of the variables corresponding to the 4 or less possible edges, only one should be true.
 We encode the edges with variables; see below for more.
 - For each empty cell (to-be pipe cell):
-  - The vertex exactly one color.
+  - The vertex is exactly one color.
 It can be any of the valid colors, but colors are exclusive.
   - Exactly two incident edges exist.
 These are not terminal cells, so a path must exist in and out of the vertex.

 Each potential edge $$e=(u,v)$$ in the graph will receive a single variable $$x_e$$ denoting whether it exists or not.
 If the edge exists and $$x_e$$ is true, then a pipe connects the two cells corresponding to $$u$$ and $$v$$.
 If the edge does not exist and $$x_e$$ is false, then no pipe conection exists between $$u$$ and $$v$$.